Loading...

 Who Will Win the World Cup?

-Dimers' World Cup futures are powered by a large-scale simulation model built to assess every nation's path through the tournament.
+Dimers' World Cup futures are powered by a large-scale simulation model built to assess every nation's path through the tournament and who will win the 2026 World Cup.

 Team